KBase Documentation

 How to format reaction media files for KBase to use in FBA and modeling analysis.

 KBase offers several options for defining specific growth or culture media for metabolic modeling.
-Within the Narrative Interface, you can use the Edit Media tool to build media based on the hundreds of conditions available in KBase or import your own custom media as a TSV or Excel file using the instructions below.
+Within the Narrative Interface, you can use the tool to build media based on the hundreds of conditions available in KBase or import your own custom media as a TSV or Excel file using the instructions below.

 Formatting Media TSV or Excel files